-6.102.
-A radiation protection programme should be put in place that ensures that areas of the waste management facility are classified according to the radiation levels and the potential for contamination.
-The programme should include the monitoring and control of all relevant radiation risks at the facility and should include provisions for ensuring that exposures of personnel working in the facility are assessed, recorded, optimized and kept below dose limits.
+6.100 A radiation protection programme should be put in place that ensures that areas of the facility are classified according to the radiation levels and the potential for contamination.
+The programme should include the monitoring and control of all relevant radiation risks at the facility and should include provision to ensure that exposures of personnel working in the facility are assessed, recorded, optimized and kept below dose limits.
 A programme of work planning should also be put in place to ensure that doses are kept as low as reasonably achievable.